 For those of you that would like to possess a framed Giclee art print of one of these, you can purchase one where you see the 'P' in the description of the painting below it on this page.
 Also, you can buy a tee-shirt or a mug with an image of one of my paintings on it where you see the 'T' in the description of the painting below it on this page.
 In both cases, simply click on that painting's 'P' or 'T' to go to the site that will produce that print and send it directly to your address (I don't need to know any of your details).
 Click on the 'T' here, to go to the shop front for all of the currently available images of my paintings or 'P' here for a framed print.

-So, here for your entertainment are some of my pictures - Click on the small images in the strip to make the image appear in the larger window; Hover the mouse over the large image to see the text details, or click on the large anthropomorphic pictures or click here to go to the paintings listings page to find out more about them.
+So, here are some of my pictures - Click on the small images in the strip to make the image appear in the larger window; Hover the mouse over the large image to see the text details, or click on the large anthropomorphic pictures or click here to go to the paintings listings page to find out more about them.

 All images and original artwork Copyright ©1983-2017 Paul Alan Grosse.